Who we are

 Who we share your data with

 No one.
 Seriously.
 We don’t do anything with it.
 It just lies there in a heap on the server until some digital cleaning service sweeps it all away.
-We don’t even collect it deliberately; it’s done automatically by these little electronic gremlins that skulk inside the WordPress code outside of our control.
+And we’re not sure how that happens, either.
+We don’t even collect it deliberately; it’s done automatically by these little electronic gremlins that skulk inside the WordPress or server code outside of our control.
 We don’t have ads or sell stuff here, and you won’t get any emails from us unless you subscribe to see new posts or comments.
+But if you really want to give us money, get in touch.
+Please.

 How long we retain your data

-For users who register on our website (if any), we also store the personal information they provide in their user profile.
-All users can see, edit, or delete their personal information at any time (except they cannot change their username).
-Website administrators can also see and edit that information.
+For users who register on our blog (if any), we also store the personal information they provide in their user profile (which you I won’t let… ah, you know this one already).
+All users can see, edit, or delete their personal information at any time (except they cannot change their username but that’s a moot point, isn’t it?).
+Website administrators can also see and edit that information (translation: I can do this).
 But unless you ask for him to do that for you, he really doesn’t give a rat’s patoot about it and will leave it alone.

 What rights you have over your data